planttheidea/react-windowed-list/README.md

 * `simple`
   * Does not cache item sizes or remove items that are above the viewport
-  * This type is sufficient for many cases when the only requrement is incremental rendering when scrolling
+  * This type can be sufficient for many cases when the only requirement is incremental rendering when scrolling
 * `variable`
   * Caches item sizes as they are rendered so that the items that are above the viewport can be removed as the list is scrolled
   * This type is preferred when the sizes of the items in the list vary